LSEG-API-Samples/Article.RTSDK.Java.DockerMaven/README.md

 ![figure-4](images/docker_image_adv1.png "Provider and Consumer Images")

-For other Docker-Compose commands which can interact with these containers (such as ```docker-compose build```), please see the [Docker-Compose CLI reference page](https://docs.docker.com/compose/reference/).
+For other Docker-Compose commands which can interact with these containers/images (such as ```docker-compose build```), please see the [Docker-Compose CLI reference page](https://docs.docker.com/compose/reference/).

 ## <a id="conclusion"></a>Conclusion

 Docker is an open containerization platform for developing, testing, deploying, and running any software application.
 The combination of Docker and Maven provides a consistent development environment for Java developers and the team.
 The developer does not need to manually maintain jar file dependencies, the OS, and toolsets for the project.
-The Docker also help testing, deployment, and packaging on various environment easier than on the physical or virtual machine because the container already contains its configurations and dependencies.
+The Docker also help building, testing, deployment, and packaging on various environment easier than on the physical or virtual machine because the container already contains its configurations and dependencies.

 The RTSDK Java developers can fully gain benefits from both Docker and Maven.
 The SDK is now available in [Maven central repository](https://search.maven.org/) and the [refinitivapis/realtimesdk_java Docker Hub](https://hub.docker.com/r/refinitivapis/realtimesdk_java) repository.
 This project helps Java developers integrate the Maven development environment with Docker container to simplify the real-time development process for both simple and advanced use cases.